finkelshtein/SunflowersWales/content/events/Bubble class August 2024/index.md

 share: false

 date: '2024-08-07'

 authors: [oksana]

 tags:
     - class

+cover:
+  image: featured.jpg
 ---

-<a href="https://www.facebook.com/groups/601579067497655/" target="_blank">Sunflowers Wales (Соняшники)</a> are very grateful to the wonderful <a href="https://www.facebook.com/svetlana.lanovenko/" target="_blank">Svitlana Kravchenko</a> for the unique bubble art therapy for our children!
+<a href="https://www.facebook.com/groups/601579067497655/" target="_blank" rel="noopener noreferrer">Sunflowers Wales (Соняшники)</a> are very grateful to the wonderful <a href="https://www.facebook.com/svetlana.lanovenko/" target="_blank" rel="noopener noreferrer">Svitlana Kravchenko</a> for the unique bubble art therapy for our children!

 The kids relaxed in a fun and carefree atmosphere, received positive emotions, gained new experiences, brought home their own artworks, and even received certificates!